deannabosschert/browser-technologies-1920/README.md

 ## 📋 Concept
 _What does your app do, what is the goal? (passing butter)_

-This app is for keeping track of my medicine intake.
+This app is for keeping track of one's medicine intake.
+I constantly forget if I've taken it and I can't just take another one 'to be sure'.
+It's a common issue among people with similar medication so I figured it would be useful for future usage.

 Homepage && Add dose (when user clicks on '+')
 ![homepage](https://github.com/deannabosschert/browser-technologies-1920/blob/master/public/img/documentation/wireframes_v2.png)